Emergency Dentist — Longmont, CO

 Do you have a dental emergency on your hands and aren’t sure what to do about it?
 Our team at Brian Coats, DDS Longmont Cosmetic & Family Dentistry offers same-day emergency appointments for new and existing patients.
 That way, you can have a local emergency dentist in Longmont to rely on for all of your urgent oral needs.
-Just call our dental office and we’ll schedule an appointment for you as soon as possible to get you out of pain and repair your smile with emergency dentistry in Longmont, CO.
+Just call our dental office and we’ll schedule an appointment for you as soon as possible to get you out of pain and repair your smile.

 - Dentist with Over 25 Years of Experience

 - Get a same-day appointment scheduled: After you call our office, a team member will be prepared to get you scheduled (ideally the same day) and take note of your symptoms.
 They can also provide first-aid tips over the phone to help you manage your symptoms ahead of your visit.

 - Get examined by Dr. Coats: Once you check in, a team member will bring you to one of our operatories to be examined by Dr. Coats.
 We may also capture digital X-rays to locate the source of your symptoms.
 If you are in any immediate pain, please let us know so we can provide you relief.